Sloe gin is the perfect tipple for warming up cold days, which is why it is such a favourite Christmas drink.

 One 75cl bottle of medium quality/price gin or vodka

 Optional; some recipes suggest adding a couple of drops of almond essence, few cloves, or even a small stick of cinnamon, personally I think these are unnecessary.

-The quantities given above are just an approximate guide.
+above are just an approximate guide.

 Pick your sloes on a warm sunny day, if possible.